Mandrill: Ecology

 The mandrill lives in west-central Africa, including southern Cameroon, mainland Equatorial Guinea (Río Muni), Gabon and parts of the Republic of the Congo.
 Its range is bounded by the Sanaga River to the north and the Ogooué and Ivindo Rivers to the east.
 It does not appear to share habitat with the drill, as the two species are separated by the Sanaga River.
 Mandrills live in tropical rainforests, generally preferring primary forests over secondary forests.
 They also live in patchy gallery forests surrounded by savanna and travel across grass areas within their forest habitats.
 They have also been recorded in mountainous areas, near rivers and in cultivated fields.

 Mandrills prefer thick bush dominated by perennial plants like gingers and plants of the genera Brillantaisia and Phaulopsis.
 They mainly dwell on the ground, but feed as high as the canopy.
 Both mandrills and drills are more arboreal than baboons.
-Mandrills may aggregate or compete with other primates such as talapoins, guenons, mangabeys, black-and-white colobuses, chimpanzees and gorillas.
+Mandrills may aggregate or compete with other primates such as talapoins, guenons, mangabeys, black-and-white colobuses, chimpanzees, and gorillas.

-Feeding
+Diet

 The mandrill is an omnivore.
 The core of its diet consists of plants, of which it eats over a hundred species.
-One study found the mandrill's diet was composed of fruit (50.7%), seeds (26.0%), leaves (8.2%), pith (6.8%), flowers (2.7%), and animal matter (4.1%), with other foods making up the remaining 1.4%.
+In Lopé National Park, the mandrill's diet was composed of fruit (50.7%), seeds (26.0%), leaves (8.2%), pith (6.8%), flowers (2.7%), and animal matter (4.1%), with other foods making up the remaining 1.4%.
 During the wet season, mandrills forage in continuous forest, when fruit is most available, while during the dry season they feed in gallery forests and at the borders of savannas and forests.

 The mandrill's preferred fruits include those of the cashew species Pseudospondias microcarpa, the coffee species Nauclea diderrichii and the wort species Psorospermum febrifugum.
 Mandrills consume more seeds than many other primate species.
 Adult male mandrills are one of the few primates capable of biting through the hard shell of Detarium microcarpum seeds.
 For vegetation, they mostly eat the young leaves, shoots and piths of monocot plants.
 In particular, mandrills consume leaves from the arrowroots Haumania liebrechtsiana and Trachyphrynium braunianum, as well as the piths of ginger plants like Renealmia macrocolia and species in the genus Aframomum.
 They are also known to consume mushrooms.

 The rest of a mandrill's diet is largely made up of invertebrates, particularly ants, termites, crickets, spiders, snails, and scorpions.
 They also eat birds and their eggs, frogs and rodents.
 Mandrills have been recorded preying on larger vertebrates such as juvenile bay duikers.
 Such prey is killed with a bite to the head followed by pulling off the hind limbs and tearing open the belly.
 Individuals may cooperate during hunting and share kills.